CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 5.1.
 Prevention

-The CSIRT-CAN carries out various activities to raise awareness and prevent incidents.
+CSIRT-CAN carries out various activities to raise awareness and prevent incidents.
 These include:

 1. Definition of security policies

-2. Support and coordination for the treatment of vulnerabilities
+2. Support and coordination for vulnerability management

 4. Research and dissemination of best practices in information security.